Materialists (film): Filming

-Principal photography began on April 29, 2024, in New York City and ended on June 6, 2024.
+Principal photography for Materialists began on April 29, 2024, in New York City and ended on June 6, 2024.
 Filming primarily took place in the boroughs of Manhattan and Brooklyn.
 The neighborhoods include Sunset Park, Brooklyn Heights, and the West Village.
 The scene depicting the cavemen getting engaged in the first marriage was shot in Durango, Mexico.
-The film was shot on 35mm by Antiguan cinematographer Shabier Kirchner, marking his second collaboration with Song following Past Lives.
+Shabier Kirchner served as cinematographer for Materialists, marking his second collaboration with Song following Past Lives.
+Kirchner shot Materialists on 35mm film using the Kodak Vision3 200T 5213 and Vision3 500T 5219 film stocks.
+It was captured using the Panavision Millennium XL2 camera fitted with Panavision Primo anamorphic lenses.

 Music

 In March 2025, it was announced that Daniel Pemberton would compose the musical score for Materialists.
-Japanese Breakfast wrote the song "My Baby (Got Nothing At All)" for the film, which preceded as a single on June 9.
+Japanese Breakfast wrote the song "My Baby (Got Nothing At All)" for the film, which was released as a single on June 9.
 Baby Rose also worked on two songs: "I'll Be Your Mirror" and "That's All", which were also released as singles on June 13.
 The soundtrack was released through A24 Music on June 13, the same day as the film.
 The original score was composed by Daniel Pemberton and released through Milan Records on June 13, 2025.